pyscaffold/pyscaffold/docs/extensions.rst

 =====================

-In order to create an extension it is necessary to write a class that inherits from :obj:`~pyscaffold.api.Extension` and implements the method :obj:`~pyscaffold.api.Extension.activate` that receives a list of actions, registers a custom action that will be called later and returns a modified version of the list of actions:
+In order to create an extension it is necessary to write a class that inherits from :obj:`~pyscaffold.extensions.Extension` and implements the method :obj:`~pyscaffold.extensions.Extension.activate` that receives a list of actions, registers a custom action that will be called later and returns a modified version of the list of actions:

 .. code-block:: python

-    from ..api import Extension
+    from pyscaffold.api import helpers
-    from ..api import helpers
+    from pyscaffold.extensions import Extension

     class MyExtension(Extension):